Washing machine under 85 cm

 Beko WTIK74151F washing machine

-This is another 7kg merchant, but can whizz things about with a bit more gusto – 1600 rpm to be exact.
+This 7kg washer can whizz things about with a bit more gusto – 1600 rpm to be exact.
+It’s an affordable machine that can handle a full load of laundry in just 28 minutes on its Quick Wash setting.
 It’s another short one, at 82 cm.

 Freestanding washing machines